Code Static Analysis with OpenRewrite and AI Skills

 Role shifting on AI-based security

-As security audit process becomes a “commodity” (cheap, fast, and everywhere), there are more impacts
+As security audit process becomes a “commodity” (cheap, fast, and everywhere), AI are shrinking the exploit timeline, here are more impacts

-• source available projects: may be high risky or has been undermined, use them with cautions
+• source available projects: may be high risky or have been undermined, use them with cautions

-• security vendors: must have unpublished high-end weapons, or proof of results like brand, insurance and liability
+• security vendors: must own high-end weapons, or proof of results like brand, insurance and liability

 • developers: vibe-coding comes with security risks => you can’t outsource your security design